mingyin0312/RL4GenomeBench/README.md

 <div align="center">

-# Genome-Bench: Multi-Step Reasoning Evaluation and Training for Biomedical LLMs
+# Toward Scientific Reasoning in LLMs: Training from Expert Discussions via Reinforcement Learning

 <div>
-🧬 A New Benchmark and RL Pipeline for Functional Genomics Reasoning 📊
+🧬 A New Benchmark Genome-Bench and RL Fine-Tuning for Scientific Reasoning 📊
 </div>
 </div>